Southwest Rapid Rewards® Plus Credit Card review: Southwest's most affordable Rapid Rewards® card

 The CardName is the entry level credit card in the Southwest Rapid Rewards® credit card family.
 At AnnualFees it carries the lowest annual fee of the bunch, but still offers many of the same great benefits that come with other Rapid Rewards® credit cards (compared below).

-Additionally, new cardholders can earn 50,000 points when you spend $1,000 in the first three months.
-This is just an ok bonus as it's known to go a lot higher.
-That said, those bonus points do count toward earning a Companion Pass for the next couple of years (more below).
-Another great benefit is that you'll be rewarded annually with 3,000 anniversary points, which is a nice incentive to maintain card membership.
+New cardholders can earn 50,000 bonus points after spending $1,000 on purchases in the first three months from account opening.
+Another great benefit is that you’ll be rewarded annually with 3,000 anniversary points, which is a nice incentive to maintain card membership.

 Rapid Rewards points don't expire and can be used on a variety of travel-related purchases such as Southwest flights, hotel stays at eligible chains like Best Western, Marriott Bonvoy, and World of Hyatt, and car rentals.
 They can also be redeemed for gift cards, merchandise, and access to exclusive events.
 Plus, enjoy no blackout dates or seat restrictions when booking a flight.
 As long as a seat is available, it's yours to book.